 We would sit every night at the dinner table talking about our day.
 Tom and Abigail on one side of the table and Anna and I on the other.
 Anna often needed to be reminded to stay seated, always finding a reason to get up and get something that was forgotten.
 Abigail liked to pick through her food, no mushrooms, onions or cooked carrots for her even if they were hidden deep inside that nights concoction.
 Our conversations were about friends, work, playdates and school.
 I loved this time during the day, everything slowed down as we shared a meal together.
 When we were almost done with dinner the plans for after dinner activities started to formulate: board games, dance parties and, more often than not, heading over to the District Office park for some hot lava tag.

 After clearing the table and helping with dishes the girls would head over to Jacob and Michael’s house to see if they could play.
-After we finished the final touches of cleaning up the kitchen and tea was made, Tom and I would then make our way over to the play structure where we would find kids hanging, sliding and running from the “lava monster”, who was trying to tag someone while keeping their own feet on the ground.
+After we finished the final touches of cleaning up the kitchen and tea was made, Tom and I would then make our way over to the park.
+There we would find kids hanging, sliding and running from the “lava monster”, who was trying to tag someone while keeping their feet on the ground.
 If the monster felt lucky they could hop up and try to tag someone as quickly as they could, only having 5 seconds, which was being counted off by all of the monster’s prey.
 Lots of laughter, and sometimes the occasional declaration of not feeling the game was fair, was heard by all the neighbors that lived around the park.
 So many good times were had in this space, the District Office playground, or what we like to call “our yard.”

 Yesterday afternoon Tom and I met with a group of Anna and Abigail’s friends to begin planning the playground remodel.
 With tears in my eyes I told the kids that we needed their help to figure out what we should build.
 Their task was to draw their ideal playground, keeping Anna and Abigail close to mind while doing so.
 “Pie in the sky” I told them, whatever they would like to see – put that down on paper.